-This guide covers Audio Memos with all its extensions.
+This guide covers Audio Memos with all its extensions (all the extensions are included in the pro version of the app).
 If you cannot find a feature that is being described, you probably need to buy an extension to take advantage of it.
 To get more information, see the extensions section.

 To play a memo, select it in the list of memos.
 You might then want to use the position slider or use navigation buttons (along with position markers) to change the current playback position.
 You could also decide to change the playback speed or set an alert date for the memo.

 This is Audio Memos' main screen.
 In landscape mode, it is located on the left of your iPad's screen.
 In portrait mode, it is revealed by pressing the "Audio Memos" button located in the upper left corner of the screen.
 This screen is composed of various elements.

 First comes the navigation bar.
 The plus button will let you create a new memo or import a memo.
 You can also notice an "Edit" / "Done" button.
 Pressing this button will toggle the editing - selecting mode for this screen.
 For more information on selecting memos, see the selecting section.